almamaka/edi_test/README.md

 ## Getting Started

-Dowload the source, compile and run should work out of the box (you may have to enable nuget package download).
+Change the build option to Release mode
-Run Tests will Build the whole solution, so the executable file should be available the time of the run
+Run Tests will Build the whole solution, so the executable file should be available the time of the run.
+Test are loading Edi only from Release folder currently.

 ### Prerequisites